 A census undercount’s impact will also adversely impact red states’ federal funding for many key programs.
 A number of red states with poverty rates above the national average could see federal funding for healthcare, housing, and nutrition programs reduced as a result of an undercount.

 A March 2018 report by the GW Institute of Public Policy at George Washington University explains that red states face significant losses in financial resources over the next decade if a census undercount impacts the more than $800 billion allocated each year on the basis of census-derived statistics.
 Of note, five federal grant programs administered by the U.S. Department of Health and Human Services (HHS) utilize the Federal Medical Assistance Percentage (FMAP) to determine funding levels to states.
 The FMAP, which is based on state population levels determined by the decennial census, determines state reimbursements to and payments from states relating to Medicaid, the Children’s Health Insurance Program, Title IV-E Foster Care, Title IV-E Adoption Assistance, and the Child Care and Development Fund.
-States with lower per capita incomes tend to be more reliant on these FMAP programs and more likely to be effected by a decline in the census response rate due to the addition of a question about citizenship.
+States with lower per capita incomes tend to be more reliant on these FMAP programs and more likely to be affected by a decline in the census response rate due to the addition of a question about citizenship.

 According to the GW study, in FY 2015, 37 states – 27 of which voted for President Trump in 2016 – lost out on funding for these five FMAP programs due to undercounting in the 2010 census.
 The median FY 2015 loss in those states was $1,091 in federal funding per person living in the state.
 The other 13 states tend to have higher per capita incomes and generally received lower FMAP funding, making them less susceptible to funding cuts due to undercounting.
 Ten of these 13 states voted for Hillary Clinton in 2016.